Test ID: THSCM Thyroid Function Cascade, Serum

 Testing Algorithm

-If thyrotropin (TSH, formerly thyroid-stimulating hormone) is <0.3 mIU/L, then free T4 (FT4) is performed at an additional charge.
+If thyrotropin (TSH, formerly thyroid-stimulating hormone) is less than 0.3 mIU/L, then free T4 (thyroxine) is performed at an additional charge.

-If FT4 is normal and the TSH is <0.1 mIU/L, then triiodothyronine (T3) is performed at an additional charge.
+If FT4 is normal and the TSH is less than 0.1 mIU/L, then T3 (triiodothyronine) is performed at an additional charge.

-If TSH is >4.2 mIU/L, then FT4 and thyroperoxidase antibodies are performed at an additional charge.
+If TSH is greater than 4.2 mIU/L, then free T4 and thyroperoxidase antibodies are performed at an additional charge.

 Profile Information